errorexists/Getting-Started-With-OpenCore/README.md

 # Getting Started With OpenCore
 A brief guide to using the OpenCore boot-loader for hackintoshes

-**This guide will not always be the most up to date, please keep that in mind when compiling the latest version of OpenCore**
+**This guide will not always be the most up to date, please keep that in mind when compiling the latest version of OpenCore.
+To be safe, use release versions of opencore rather than the latest commits. **

 # What is OpenCore?